n

 A

-named president.
-One of the first actions for
+One of the first actions for the new school

 King

-was being used as a school for more than a dozen
+being used as a school for more than a

 It